At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 When a turret is resettable to zero, this generally means that the turret covers that can be disengaged and rotated without moving the adjustment mechanism of the turret itself, thereby allowing the zero marker on the turret to be realigned.

-No matter the price range of any product, having warranty in your back pocket can be beneficial.
+Regardless of what scope you get, having a warranty in your back pocket can be beneficial.

-First of all, if you want to target an object at a distance of 300 yards, your scope should be built with quality materials, resistance characteristics, an appropriate range of magnification, precision, and quick landing.
+If you want to target an object at a distance of 300 yards, your scope should be built with quality materials, resistance characteristics, an appropriate magnification range, precision, and quick landing.

 Most shots during deer season are from 100 to 200 yards, and at that range, your hunting scope will not really need extremely high magnification.

-It is important for a hunter to be prepared for when anything and everything happens while in the hunt.
-The design concept behind this Leupold VX 3i scope is catered for the hunter.
+The design concept behind this Leupold VX 3i scope is catered to the hunter.

 Its highlighted feature – The Twilight Max Light Management System – makes this best rifle scope under 500 very unique as it grants you up to twenty extra minutes of shooting light during dusk or dawn.